 The Phelps Dodge hospital was purchased in June 1995 for $210,000.
 The price was discounted significantly because the utilities had not been connected for over 20 years and much due diligence was not possible.
 In addition, at that time Phelps Dodge was in the mode of shedding any unnecessary properties.
 Subsequent to the purchase, the following has been done to add value:

 - Connected electric and water successfully.
-Power and water is functional in the building.
+Power and water is functional in portions of the building.

 - Planted $10,000 in mature desert trees